 - Clearly delineate when peer collaboration is acceptable.
 Based on in-class experiences (e.g., labs, group work), students may have the impression that collaboration is permitted when completing equivalent assessments in a remote environment.
 Always make expectations for assessment completion clear.

 - Adjusting the difficulty of an open-book assessment is not a solution.
-Academic offenses have occurred when questions were both too easy (and “Google-able”) and too hard.
+Academic offences have occurred when questions were both too easy (and “Google-able”) and too hard.
 On the other hand, increasing the difficulty simply to decrease easy searches may punish students who try to complete the assessment honestly and may drive them to use unauthorized aids, especially if they feel that their peers are also using such aids.

-- Essay-like questions seem to result in fewer academic offenses; however, plagiarism is easier in a remote environment for essay tests.
+- Essay-like questions seem to result in fewer academic offences; however, plagiarism is easier in a remote environment for essay tests.
 Cases include examples of copied and pasted answers from a variety of sources, including class lecture slides.
 Please be aware that Turnitin is only integrated with Quercus Assignments and not with Quercus Quizzes.

 - Use strategies in Quercus Quiz features to support academic integrity, as appropriate